 - 1 1/2 tablespoon raw sugar

-- Whisk together flour, cornmeal, sugar, and salt in a medium bowl.
-Add butter and shortening; using a pastry blender or fork, blend until mixture resembles coarse meal.
+Blend flour, cornmeal, sugar, and salt in processor.
+Add butter and shortening; using on/off turns, blend until mixture resembles coarse meal.
 Add 4 tablespoons ice water; blend just until moist clumps begin to form, adding more ice water by teaspoonfuls if dough is dry.
 Gather dough into ball.
 Divide dough in half; flatten each half into disk.
 Wrap disks separately in plastic and chill at least 1 hour.
+DO AHEAD Can be made 1 day ahead.
+Keep chilled.
+Soften dough 10 minutes at room temperature before rolling out.

-- Combine blueberries, sugar, cornstarch, and 1 tablespoon water in large bowl; toss to blend.
+Combine blueberries, sugar, cornstarch, lemon juice, and 1 tablespoon water in large bowl; toss to blend.
 Let stand at room temperature until juices begin to form, about 30 minutes.

-- Preheat oven to 400ºF.
-Line a baking sheet with foil and place in bottom of oven.
-On a generously floured surface, roll out 1 dough to 12-inch round.
-Place dough into 9-inch glass, or metal pie dish.
-Gently press dough into dish, pressing any cracks together as needed to seal and leaving dough overhang.
+Preheat oven to 400ºF.
+Place rimmed baking sheet in bottom of oven.
+Roll out 1 dough disk between 2 sheets of generously floured parchment paper to 12-inch round.
+Peel off top parchment sheet; invert dough into 9-inch-diameter glass pie dish.
+Carefully peel off second parchment sheet.
+Gently press dough into pie dish, pressing any cracks together as needed to seal and leaving dough overhang.
 Spoon filling into pie crust.

-- Roll out second dough disk to 12-inch round.
-Evenly place dough on top of filling.
+Roll out second dough disk between 2 sheets of generously floured parchment paper to 12-inch round.
+Peel off top parchment sheet.
+Carefully and evenly invert dough atop filling.
+Peel off second parchment sheet.
 Trim overhang of both crusts to 1 inch.
 Fold overhang under and press to seal.
 Crimp edges decoratively.
-Cut five 2-inch-long slits in top crust of pie.
+Cut five 2-inch-long slits in top crust of pie to allow steam to escape during baking.
 Lightly brush top crust (not edges) with milk.
 Sprinkle with raw sugar.

-- Bake for 15 minutes.
+Bake pie 15 minutes.
 Reduce oven temperature to 350ºF and continue baking until crust is golden brown and filling is bubbling thickly through slits, about 1 hour 15 minutes.
 Cool pie completely on rack.
+Cut into wedges and serve.